ozataman/csv-conduit/README.markdown

 ## This package

-csv-iteratee is an enumerator-based CSV parsing library that is easy to use, flexible and fast.
+csv-enumerator is an enumerator-based CSV parsing library that is easy to use, flexible and fast.
 Furthermore, it provides ways to use constant-space during operation, which is absolutely critical in many real world use cases.